dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

     processes)

-> ...
+> "...
 For love is preserved by the link of obligation which, owing to
 > the baseness of men, is broken at every opportunity for their
 > advantage; but fear preserves you by a dread of punishment which
-> never fails.
+> never fails." -- Machiavelli, The Prince (XVII)

 Love acts through its field using as a conduit the triangulation of an object between two subjects or between the subjects themselves,